A college degree is one signal.

 It also requires accountability.

-If a listing does not explain schedule, travel, project size, safety expectations, and pay, ask before applying.
+If a listing does not explain schedule, travel, project size, safety expectations, decision authority, and pay, ask before applying.

 Law enforcement roles may not require a college degree in many places, though requirements vary.